 The airbag system does not need regularly scheduled maintenance or replacement.
 Make sure the airbag readiness light is working.
-See Airbag Readiness Light on page 5-15.
+See Airbag Readiness Light \$ 107.

 If an airbag covering is damaged, opened, or broken, the airbag may not work properly.
 Do not open or break the airbag coverings.
-If there are any opened or broken airbag covering and/or airbag module replaced.
-For the location of the airbags, see Where Are the Airbags? on page 3-19.
+If there are any opened or broken airbag coverings, have the airbag covering and/or airbag module replaced.
+For the location of the airbags, see Where Are the Airbags? \$\dip\$ 63.
 See your dealer for service.